BACHELOR OF BUSINESS ADMINISTRATION CURRICULUM

 D2.
 Additional Science, Math, or Technology (3 hours)

-NOTE: B.B.A. students who did not take MATH 1231 in Area A must take MATH 1231here or as a non-business elective.
+NOTE: B.B.A. students who did not take MATH 1231 (or a higher mathematics course) in Area A must take MATH 1231here or as a non-business elective.

 MATH 1221 Finite Mathematics (3-0-3)*